scverse/anndata/docs/fileformat-prose.md

 indptr                   Dataset {38411/Inf}
 ``` -->

-### Sparse array specification
+### Sparse array specification (v0.1.0)

 * Each sparse array MUST be it's own group
 * The group MUST contain arrays `indices`, `indptr`, and `data`
 * The group's metadata MUST contain:
     * `"encoding-type"`, which is set to `"csr_matrix"` or `"csc_matrix"` for compressed sparse row and compressed sparse column, respectively.
     * `"encoding-version"`, which is set to `"0.1.0"`
-    * `"shape"` which is an integer array of length 2 giving the shape of the densified array.
+    * `"shape"` which is an integer array of length 2 whose values are the sizes of the array's dimensions

 ## DataFrames